 Pratap is an investigative journalist and producer.
 He is the author of "Verax: The True History of Whistleblowers, Drone Warfare, and Mass Surveillance" (Macmillan, 2017) "Halliburton's Army" (Nation Books, 2009) "Iraq Inc.: A Profitable Occupation" (Seven Stories Press, 2004) and "The Earth Brokers" (Routledge Press, 1994).

 He has many years of experience working in radio, print and digital media, including hosting a weekly radio show on Berkeley station KPFA, working as global environment editor for Inter Press Service.
 His writing has appeared in the New York Times, the Financial Times, the Guardian and the Independent of London.

-He has won five Project Censored awards as well as a Silver Reel from the National Newspaper Association (U.S.), the Overseas Press Club, Project Censored and the National Federation of Community Broadcasters for his work in Afghanistan, and the best business story award from the National Newspaper Association (US), among others.
+He has won awards from the National Newspaper Association (U.S.), the Overseas Press Club, Project Censored and the National Federation of Community Broadcasters (U.S.), among others.
 He has also appeared as a commentator on numerous radio and television shows ranging from BBC World Service, CNN International, Democracy Now!, Fox and MSNBC.

-Pratap serves on the board of Corporate Europe Observatory and Corruption Watch UK.
-Previously he served on the boards of Amnesty International USA and Asian Pacifioc Environmental Network.
+Pratap serves on the board of Corporate Europe Observatory and Shadow World Investigations.
+Previously he served on the boards of Amnesty International USA and the Asian Pacific Environmental Network in Oakland, CA.

 Terry J. Allen (editor)